ranjidha/ranjidha/README.md

-- 👋 Hi, I’m @ranjidha
+- 👋 Hi, I’m @ Dr.Ranjidha
-- 👀 I’m interested in Computational Models for Collaborative Analytics,Computational Models for CoI, SPM
+- 👀 I’m interested in Computational Models for Collaborative Analytics,Vizualization, Computational Models for CoI, SPM...
-- 🌱 I’m currently learning CoI
+- 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me